 We started Cliffeco Limited in 1989 as a design agency and the scope of our services increased over the years.
-About 5 years ago we started using high powered lasers to cut acrylics and soon developed new techniques to make embossing stamps using an extremely hard and durable industrial material, shortly followed by high speed CNC milling to make solid brass die and mallet stamps.
+Just over 10 years ago we started using high powered lasers to cut acrylics and soon developed new techniques to make embossing stamps using an extremely hard and durable industrial material, shortly followed by high speed CNC milling to make solid brass die and mallet stamps.

 We now combine our creative, illustration and technical skills to offer a bespoke service making embossing stamps, designing cutting templates and actually cutting leather - which we can do to an extremely detailed level.
 This website concentrates on our embossing stamps.
 If you are UK based and are interested in our other services we'd love to hear from you, so please contact us.